joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 Miraculously, I think I went more than six weeks without sneezing.
 Had I sneezed I think my lung would have collapsed all over again!
-(Well, it *probably* wouldn't have, but it sure felt like it would have!)
+(Well, it *probably* wouldn't have, but I wasn't taking any chances!)
 I became really quite good at catching myself before I went into a sneeze and suppressing it.
 Even a very small cough felt like I was blowing out a rib.
-For anyone who is currently recovering from a pleurodesis, a trick I learned was to tighly clutch the area with the incision before coughing or sneezing.
-That dramatically reduced the pain.
+But you can't go forever without sneezing, so for anyone who is currently recovering from a pleurodesis, a trick I learned was to tighly clutch the area with the incision before coughing or sneezing.
+That dramatically reduces the pain.

 The recovery was also accompanied by a lot of chest pain.
 Pleurodesis can do a lot of nerve damage within the chest.
 The nerve roots will grow back to some